dchenk/msgp/README.md

 This is a code generation tool and serialization library for MessagePack.
 You can read more about MessagePack [in the wiki](https://github.com/dchenk/msgp/wiki) or at [msgpack.org](https://msgpack.org).

+**This library is no longer being maintained.
+You should be using [Protocol Buffers](https://developers.google.com/protocol-buffers/) for binary data serialization**

 ### Top Features

 - Use Go as your schema language